China's Great Wall

 All this effort proved pointless in the end.
 The fall of the Ming dynasty to the Manchus who lived beyond the wall was fueled by internal strife as much by foreign assault from beyond the Great Wall.
 It was the rebellion led by Li Zicheng ➚ that sparked the demise of the dynasty.
 Li was born at Yan'an, Shaanxi (later to become Mao's wartime base) and rebelled against excessive taxes and oppression.
 His revolt soon gathered mass support at a time of hardship due to famine, he stormed the ancient capitals of Luoyang and Kaifeng.
 Li then declared himself leader of the new 'Shun dynasty 顺朝' at Xi'an in 1644.
 Meanwhile the Ming troops were deployed away in the north-west to hold off a possible Manchu invasion and were unable to prevent Li's revolt reaching Beijing.
 When Beijing fell, the Ming General Wu Sangui ➚ 吴三桂 fatefully formed an alliance with the Manchus to defeat Li and restore the Ming dynasty.
 With the Ming Emperor now dead, the Manchu troops took advantage and after defeating Li promptly installed themselves as the new dynasty.
 The Great Wall with all its impressive defenses, designed for just such an eventuality had played no part in the overthrow, the Manchu army had been let through the gates with open arms.

 With the extended northern area under Qing control, including Mongolia the Great Wall once again lost strategic value and was not maintained.
 It was only 400 years later, with the foundation of the People's Republic that the Wall came back into importance.
 Partly due to the great impression made by the Wall on foreign dignitaries it became a symbol of China's longevity, strength and historical achievement.
-Sections near to Beijing were then restored to 'pristine' condition while other sections have been left to rot and these form the 'rough wall' that can still be seen today.
-However in the heat of the Cultural Revolution during the attack on the 'four olds', the wall itself suffered, a section of the Wall at Gubeikou was dismantled to build PLA barracks, but this policy was swiftly reversed and this section rebuilt.
+Sections near to Beijing were then restored to ‘pristine’ condition while other sections have been left to rot and these form the ‘rough wall’ that can still be seen today.
+There are many conservation works in progress to restore the great length of the wall, but as it takes one man a year to rebuild 875 yards [800 meters] - it's going to take a long time.
+Back in the heat of the Cultural Revolution during the attack on the 'four olds', the wall itself suffered, a section of the Wall at Gubeikou was dismantled to build PLA barracks, but this policy was swiftly reversed and this section rebuilt.
 Mao took the Great Wall as living proof that the Chinese could undertake massive construction projects and succeed.
-It was Mao who stated ‘He who does not visit the Great Wall is not a real man; and he who does not love the Great Wall is not a hero’.
+It was Mao who said ‘He who does not visit the Great Wall is not a real man; and he who does not love the Great Wall is not a hero’.